 - ML Model Information, which includes:

-- the ML model file address (e.g. URL or FQDN); or
+- the ML Model file address; or

 - ADRF (Set) ID.

-When ADRF (Set) ID is provisioned, a Storage Transaction ID may also be provisioned.
+When ADRF (Set) ID is provisioned and the MTLF authorizes the NF Service Consumer to retrieve all ML Models corresponding to a Storage Transaction ID, a Storage Transaction ID may also be provisioned.

+- [OPTIONAL] ML Model provide indicator: indicates that the ML Model corresponding to the ML Model identifier is updated (e.g. re-trained ML Model).